 But if you’re feeling lazy, and don’t get through your tasks?
 Then Carrot gets sassy.
-First you’re going to get bugged to complete whatever it was you promised her you were going to do, and if you still refuse, you’re going to get downright insulted.
+First, you’re going to get bugged to complete whatever it was you promised her you were going to do, and if you still refuse, you’re going to get downright insulted.

-There’s other cute quirks as well.
+There are other cute quirks as well.
 Tell Carrot you’re bored and she’ll make up a (very!) random to-do item for you.
 And if you poke her in her virtual eye…

 Don’t poke her in her virtual eye.

 This one is for the secret hippies who are also addicted to their smartphones (otherwise known as Generation Y).
 The premise of Forest is that whenever you want to focus on your work you log onto the app and plant a virtual tree.
 Work uninterrupted for half an hour and the tree happily grows.
 But leave the app to check a text or browse Facebook and the tree instantly withers and dies.

 In other words, slack off and you’ll become a fully-fledged tree murderer.
 You monster.

 “Habit (noun) – A settled or regular tendency or practice, especially one that is hard to give up.”

 Or in other words, once something is a habit you’ll do it easily and without thinking.
 Not so great if your habit is eating a whole packet of Jaffa Cakes in one sitting.
 But pretty useful if your habit is waking up early enough to catch the non-rammed commuter train, or to get all your admin neatly filed away by close of play each day.